chaserx/reggie2/README.md

 * Receive information from attendees including an abstract via file upload (S3 Storage using Paperclip)
 * Email attendee their registration receipt (using SendGrid addon at Heroku)
 * All registrations receipts are publicly available (URLs slugged with Friendly_ID)
-* All administrative actions (view all/index, edit, delete) require authorization via Authlogic.
+* All administrative actions (view all/index, edit, delete) require authorization via a simple auth (see Railscast).
 Although, openid seems like a better idea.
-* Export all registration data except for attachments into CSV (FasterCSV) formatted file
+* Export all registration data except for attachments into CSV (Ruby 1.9 CSV nee fastercsv) formatted file
 * Download all abstracts from S3 into a zip file (Rubyzip; Paperclip)
-* Toggle on/off registrations (rails-settings)
+* Toggle on/off registrations

 ## Inactions: